High Tyde

-High Tyde were an English indie pop quartet from Brighton, England.
+High Tyde were an English indie pop quartet and rock band from Brighton, England.
 They have played at major music festivals, such as Boardmasters, Dot 2 Dot, 110 above, Underground, Fieldview, Reading, and Y Not.
 They have also played support shows for Little Comets, Bad Suns, Young Kato, and Peace.
 They have been featured on BBC Radio 1.
 The sound of the band is inspired by indie bands like Two Door Cinema Club and Foals.
 Their sound also has similarities of bands like The 1975 and Bombay Bicycle Club.
 Their music gives off a summer vibe.

 January 2017 saw High Tyde support The Hunna on their UK tour, playing large venues such as Manchester O2 Ritz, University of Leeds Stylus and Shepherds Bush Empire.
 Since then they played a few headline shows and festivals ending on 110 above where they went quiet for a few months and eventually announced their split via social media on 9 December 2018.

 3 past members of High Tyde are now in a group named NOISY, which is similar to high tyde with an electronic/ the prodigy kick to it.